 The importance of this word is not confined to Egypt.
 It is found boldly in our own language.
-Consider these two important words: thank you.
-Are they not ‘the-ankh yew’?
-If the ‘yew’ is the north pole then this is truly a very important statement the true meaning of which has been forgotten through time.
+Consider one important word: thank.
+Is this not ‘the-ankh’?
+Has its meaning been forgotten through time?

 Next we continue with the fabulous Cincinnati Tablet.

 Back to the very beginning of series on Adena Tablets